JadenGeller/Implicits/README.md

 # Implicits
 Global state can be hard to reason about, but piping dependencies from function to function is a pain.
-With implicits, you _explicitly_ which function parameters are _implicit_ dependencies.
-When you call the function, no need to explicilty provide these parameters; instead, the parameters will be implicitly passed!
-All that's required is that there exists local variables in scope that match the names of the parameters you're calling.
+With implicits, you _explicitly_ annotate which function parameters are _implicit_ dependencies, and these parameters are passed as arguments automatically when you call the function!
+All that's required is that there exists local variables in scope that match the names of the implicits.
 ```python3
 @implicits("current_user")
 def create_task(title, *, current_user):